Rolfing - SI

 Please arrive clean and on time.
 Cleanliness is a key part of showing up for yourself in this work.

-To receive the most benefit, Rolfing requires access to the skin.
-Therefore, the client’s clothing should be minimally modest.
-It is recommended that women wear comfortable shorts with a sports bra, a bathing suit, or underwear, and men dress in comfortable shorts or underwear.
-Draping during sessions is offered to all clients.
+To receive the most benefit, Rolfing® requires access to the skin; however, these sessions are not fully nude.
+Therefore, the client’s clothing should be modest and appropriately minimal.
+It is recommended that women wear comfortable yoga or athletic shorts with an easy top or sports bra, a bathing suit, or underwear.
+Men should dress in comfortable shorts or underwear.
+Draping is offered to all clients during sessions.

 Additional Modalities Offered